fastify/fastify/docs/Style-Guide.md

 ## When to avoid second person "you" as the pronoun

-One of the main rules of formal writing such as reference documentation, or API documentation, is to avoid second person ("you"), avoid directly addressing the reader.
+One of the main rules of formal writing such as reference documentation, or API documentation, is to avoid second person ("you") or directly addressing the reader.

 **Example**